-- 1.1 The application is presented to Huddersfield Planning Sub-Committee on the basis that the site area is in excess of 0.5ha but the proposed development is less than 60 units. - 1.2 The application forms part of a wider masterplan relating to the entire housing allocation in the emerging Local Plan.
-A separate application has been submitted to develop the remainder of the emerging allocation (2018/92935) which is also under consideration at this committee.
+- 1.1 The application is presented to Huddersfield Planning Sub-Committee on the basis that the proposal is intrinsically linked to planning application 2018/92934 as it forms part of the same development masterplan and falls within the same emerging site allocation. - 1.2 The application forms part of a wider masterplan relating to the entire housing allocation in the emerging Local Plan.
+A separate application has been submitted to develop the remainder of the emerging allocation (2018/92934) which is also under consideration at this committee.